usv240/GO-URL-Shortener/README.md

         The generated short URL will be displayed at the bottom.
         Clicking on the shortened URL will open the original link in a new tab.

-3. API Endpoints:
-        POST /shorten: Submit a URL with an optional custom alias to get a shortened URL.
-        GET /r/{shortCode}: Redirects to the original URL.
+3. Delete a URL
+        Enter the original URL or the corresponding short URL/alias in the input field.
+        Click Delete to remove the URL and its short alias from the system.

 **API Documentation**
 **POST /shorten**

     Description: Creates a shortened URL.
     Parameters:
         url (required): The original URL to shorten. custom_alias (optional): A custom alias for the shortened URL.
     Response: JSON object with shortCode and originalURL.

-GET /r/{shortCode}

-  Description: Redirects to the original URL corresponding to the provided short code.
-  Response: 302 Redirect to the original URL.

-Example Request & Response

-Request:
+Example Request:

     curl -X POST -d "url=https://www.google.com" -d "custom_alias=example" http://localhost:8080/shorten

-Response:
+Example Response:

     {
       "shortCode": "example",
       "originalURL": "https://www.google.com"
     }

+GET /r/{shortCode}

+    Description: Redirects to the original URL corresponding to the provided short code.
+    Response: 302 Redirect to the original URL.

+DELETE /delete-url

+    Description: Deletes a specific URL mapping by the original URL or short alias.
+    Parameters:
+        url (optional): The original URL to delete. shortCode (optional): The short code/alias to delete.
+    Response: Success or error message.

+Example Request:

+    curl -X DELETE -H "Content-Type: application/json" -d '{"url": "https://www.google.com"}' http://localhost:8080/delete-url

+Example Response:

+    {
+      "message": "URL deleted successfully."
+    }

 **Advanced Features**
   Automatic Expiration: URLs expire after 7 days and are removed by a background cleanup process.

 Caching Layer: Frequently accessed URLs are cached to reduce database load and improve performance.

 Custom Alias Validation: Ensures custom aliases are unique and not already taken.

+Error Handling:
+    Provides informative error messages for:
+    Invalid URLs (e.g., missing protocol, incorrect format) Duplicate aliases
+    Nonexistent short codes or URLs

 Future Improvements
   User Authentication: Allow users to manage their URLs.